cristian-5/Spin/Documentation/Variables.md

 For the purpose of definite assignment checking, an instance variable of a class is considered initially assigned.

-#### Instance variables in structs
+#### Instance variables in structures

-An instance variable of a struct has exactly the same lifetime as the struct variable to which it belongs.
-In other words, when a variable of a struct type comes into existence or ceases to exist, so too do the instance variables of the struct.
+An instance variable of a structure has exactly the same lifetime as the structure variable to which it belongs.
+In other words, when a variable of a structure type comes into existence or ceases to exist, so too do the instance variables of the structure.

-The initial assignment state of an instance variable of a struct is the same as that of the containing struct variable.
+The initial assignment state of an instance variable of a structure is the same as that of the containing structure variable.

 ### Array elements